27 February, 2024

 Sailing competitions:

-Planning on soaking up the rays on the sunny shores of Croatia or sailing the Seven Seas?
-The world is your oyster when it comes to sailing !
-The adventures to be had out to sea are boundless, but not everything is always smooth sailing.
+Planning on soaking up the rays on the sunny shores of Croatia or sailing the Seven Seas.
 Standard travel insurance policies usually exclude for sailing when you are more than 10 nautical miles off any land mass.
-But you can sail worry free, as we have found some insurers that specialise in sailing competitions.
-Sea where the tide may take you!
+However, the below specialist sailing insurer may provide you with the type of cover you need:

-Topsail whether you own your own boat, charter, or are taking a trip aboard a Tall Ship, they can get you covered.
-Their policies include a high level of medical cover, cover racing and event fees, and also have no restrictions how far away you sail from shore.
+• Topsail: whether you own your own boat, charter, or are taking a trip aboard a Tall Ship, Topsail can provide you with cover when sailing abroad.
+Their policies include a high level of medical cover, with no restrictions on how far away you sail from shore.
+You are also covered for races as long as you are not competing professionally or in a ‘round-the-world’ race, such as the Clipper Round The World Race.

 Marathon Running:

-When running such a great distance, all your time and energy needs to be focused on the race, not worrying about hurdles such as getting travel insurance.
+When running a great distance, all your time and energy needs to be focused on the race, while ensuring you’re covered should anything go wrong.
 You’ll find that some standard polices do not cover for long distance races, or risky races like Tough Mudder or Triathlons.
-But you can sprint worry free, as we’ve taken the time to research the market and find some insurers who offer you cover when competing in a Marathon.
-Slow and steady really does win the race:

-Zoom is one of the only providers we found that automatically includes racing on foot with their policies for distances up to and including full marathon (42.2 kilometres or 26.2 miles).
+• Zoom automatically covers includes racing on foot with their policies for distances up to and including full marathon (42.2 kilometres or 26.2 miles).

 Hayley Kennedy